A complete guide to over 50s life insurance

 Over 50s life insurance is a type of life cover for anyone over 50.
 You pay a monthly premium and the policy pays out when you die.
 This money is called 'the payout' or 'the sum assured'.

-The money is paid to loved ones and is often used to help cover your funeral costs, but it can be spent however they wish.
+The money is paid to loved ones and can be spent however they wish.
+It is often used to help cover funeral costs.

 How does over 50s life insurance work?